joealden/corum-client/docs/2-design.md

 the post page, we will want to retrieve a single item of data of type `Post`, a single post.
 The only field on the Post type that can be used to uniquely identify a post is the `id` field.
 This is easy enough to retrieve as the posts id is the path variable `:post`.
-From having the post's id, the user can now retrieve all of the data needed to view a post.
+From having the post's id, the client can now retrieve all of the data needed to view a post.

 #### New Post Page ([`'/subforum/:subforum/new'`](#new-post-ui))